oplS17projects/world-clock/README.md

 I will work on implementation of world clock.
 I will use two libraries tzinfo and racket/date.
 The tzinfo library provides an interface for querying the Internet Assigned Numbers Authority time zone database.
 It is helpful when the selected time zone ID falls into a gap between offset, when daylight saving time starts or ends.
 So, the user will be able to find the time on different locations with respective time zone.
 Once I get offset with UTC, it will be easy to get time and date for selected time zone.

 ### Vibhuti Patel @vibhutipatel18
-Vibhuti is team lead.
-Vibhuti is working on designing and coding part of graphical user interface.
-Once structure is ready, vibhuti will add events and functionality in GUI.
-After that, vibhuti will be helping to write code for converting time functionality.
+I am team leader.
+I am working on designing and coding part of graphical user interface.
+Once structure is ready, I will add events and functionality in GUI.
+After that, I will be helping to write code for converting time functionality.